 For the past two decades, scientists and researchers from the Department of Integrative Physiology (IPHY) at the University of Colorado Boulder have been studying the effects of regular aerobic exercise.
 Their findings have shown that aerobic exercise helps to protect against common cardiac conditions.

-Previously, it was thought that the heart disease-preventing effects of exercise were solely due to its improvement of traditional risk factors such as blood pressure, cholesterol, blood glucose and body fat.
-However, through their studies, Santos-Parker and colleagues have found that exercise also reduces arterial stiffness and restores endothelial function by improving protein structure within the blood vessel wall, reducing oxidative stress and inflammation.
+Previously, it was thought that the positive effects of exercise were solely due to an improvement in things such as blood pressure, cholesterol, blood glucose and body fat.
+However through their studies, the team at IPHY have found that exercise also benefits arterial stiffness, helps to improve protein structure within the blood vessel wall and reduces oxidative stress and inflammation.

 Even better, the team found that aerobic exercise appears to reverse or provide some resistance against existing risk factors of major heart issues as well.
 In effect, making our bodies stronger and more resilient.

 If you or a loved one has suffered a heart attack, it’s only natural to want to take things easy.
 But a growing body of evidence indicates that controlled exercise following a heart attack is a good thing and may reverse or prevent structural changes that typically occur in the heart tissue following such a major event.

 A heart attack occurs when part of the heart’s blood supply is reduced or blocked, causing part of the heart muscle to become injured or die.
 Symptoms vary, with some people only noticing a slight pain or discomfort whereas symptoms in others can be very intense.

 Following the event, the heart attempts to self-repair.
 Tough fibrous tissue accumulates at and around the site of the damage.
 This distorts the shape of the heart, making it stiffer, and limiting its ability to pump.